lit/lit/dev-docs/design/how-lit-html-works.md

 #### Create the `TemplatePart`s

-A `TemplatePart` is metadata storing where a dynamic JavaScript value should be set on the DOM.
+A `TemplatePart` is a metadata object storing where a dynamic JavaScript value should be set on the DOM.
 Each `TemplatePart` contains the depth-first index of the node it is associated with, along with the type of expression (`'text'` or `'attribute'`) and the name of the attribute.

 `TemplatePart`s are found by walking the tree of nodes in the `<template>` element and finding the marker annotations.
 If a marker is found, either in an attribute, as a marker comment node, or in text content, a `TemplatePart` is created and stored in the `parts` class field.